-The month of February seems fitting to discuss some matters of the heart.
+With Valentine’s Day right around the corner, it seems fitting to discuss some matters of the heart.
 To begin with,

 What is the heart?

-In our culture we tend to see people as having two separate parts, wherein one part is the emotions, which we refer to as the heart, then a brain used for reasoning.
+We tend to see people as having two separate parts, wherein one part is the emotions, which we refer to as the heart, then a brain used for reasoning.

 What does the Bible say about the heart?

 When both the Old and New Testaments speak of the heart, it never means merely human feelings.

 According to Strong’s Concordance, the heart is the center of our being which is composed of character, inner self, will, and intention.

 The Holman Bible Dictionary states: The heart is the center of the physical, mental, and spiritual life of humans.

 The heart is made up of three parts that work together:

 Mental Process: where action and reaction take place.